Magical Drop II: Reception

-In Japan, Game Machine magazine listed Magical Drop II on their May 1, 1996 issue as being the fifth most-popular arcade game for the previous two weeks.
+In Japan, Game Machine magazine listed Magical Drop II as the fifth most popular arcade game for the last two weeks of April 1996.
+Japanese publication Micom BASIC Magazine ranked the Neo Geo version seventh in popularity in its Julyy 1996 issue.
 Readers of the Japanese Sega Saturn Magazine voted to give the game a 8.1735 out of 10 score, ranking among Sega Saturn games at the number 339 spot in a 2000 public poll.
 Both the original arcade release and the console conversions garnered average reception from critics, some of which reviewed it as an import title.

 Reviewing the Neo Geo AES version, MAN!AC's Andreas Knauf wrote that it was an ordinary puzzle game in the vein of Columns, finding its concept simple but mature.
 Next Generation also reviewed the Neo Geo AES version, saying that it becomes monotonous after a while but is overall solid and reasonably addictive.
 They found the game's most distinctive quality was its accelerated pace, remarking that "you don't have to be as precise as [in] some puzzle games, but there is no time to think, just time to do".
 Saturn Fan's two critics reviewed the Saturn version, finding it to be more of an action title than a puzzle one, citing its fast-pacing and difficult but addictive approach.
 AllGame's Kyle Knight reviewed the Neo Geo AES release as well, giving positive remarks to the cheerful visuals, audio, and frantic but strategic gameplay.